spark3472/hw6/README.md

 Tests: <br >
 After compiling and linking the library together <br >
-./defrag "-h" will print a man page
+./defrag "-h" will print a man page <br >
 ./defrag [fragmented disk] will unfragment the disk

 <h2>Introduction</h2>